Best Internet for Rural Manitoba 2026 – Valley Fiber, Starlink & More

 The incumbent with growing rural reach

 Bell MTS (formerly just MTS until Bell’s 2017 acquisition) is Manitoba’s largest telecom.
-In cities and bigger towns, they’re a good option.
-In truly rural areas, coverage has historically been spotty, but that’s changing.
+In cities and bigger towns, they are a solid option.
+In truly rural areas, coverage has historically been spotty, but that is changing.

 Bell MTS has been rolling out Wireless Home Internet (WHI) to rural communities using their 5G network.
-It delivers up to 50 Mbps to homes that can’t get fibre or DSL.
-They’ve also extended pure fibre to some smaller communities like Churchill, Flin Flon, Morden, and La Salle.
+It delivers up to 50 Mbps to homes that cannot get fibre or DSL.
+They have also extended pure fibre to many smaller communities beyond Winnipeg.

-If you’re in a town or village, check if Bell MTS fibre is available, it’s usually competitive with Valley Fiber.
-If you’re truly rural, their wireless home internet is decent, but Starlink is probably better.
+If you are in a town or village, check if Bell MTS fibre is available — it is usually competitive with Valley Fiber.
+If you are truly rural, their wireless home internet is decent, but Starlink is probably better for speed and reliability.

 Bell MTS Rural Plans